apache/arrow-site/powered_by.md

   serve as input for our implemented ML algorithms.
 Those dataframes can be accessed from the FPGAs with a single DMA operation by implementing a shared memory communication schema.
+* **[InfluxDB IOx][42]:**InfluxDB IOx is an open source time series database written in Rust.
+It is the future core of InfluxDB; supporting industry standard SQL, InfluxQL, and Flux.
+IOx uses Apache Arrow as its in-memory format, Apache Parquet as its persistence format and Apache Arrow Flight for RPC.
 * **[libgdf][14]:** A C library of CUDA-based analytics functions and GPU IPC support for structured data.
 Uses the Arrow IPC format and targets the Arrow memory layout in its analytic functions.
 This work is part of the [GPU Open